Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 She shook her head.
 "Would you know what to do with yourself without the SOR?"

 Powell bobbled his head, conceding the point.
-"Guess I wouldn’t… that ain’t gonna end well for either of us though.
+"Guess I wouldn’t... that ain’t gonna end well for either of us though.
 You know that, right?"

 She nodded.
 "Yup.
 Either we live long enough that something forces us to retire, or we get our asses KIA."